Fahd-Har/CW2025/README.md

        new **int[width][height]** to correctly map rows to height and columns to width and avoid logical errors.
     3. Renamed variable **p** to **newOffset** for clarity.
     4. Introduced new methods `offsetMovement()` and `checkConflict()` to reduce duplicate code and handle brick movement and collision checks.
-    5. Extracted brick position, movement, and rotation logic from SimpleBoard into a new `CurrentBrickController()` class to support SRP.
+    5. Extracted brick position, movement, and rotation logic into a new `CurrentBrickController()` class to support SRP.

 - **MatrixOperations.java**